Principle 18: Long-term care

 EU tools that help implement Principle 18

-There are EU policies and instruments that can help relevant actors in the field, including public health, to work together to achieve EPSR Principle 18 on long-term care.
+There are EU policies and instruments that can help relevant actors in the field, including public health, to work together to achieve EPSR Principle 18 on minimum income

 More information about the EU institutions and programmes is available on EuroHealthNet’s Health Inequalities Portal.